The Hummingbird Garden

 Clusters of orange, tubular flowers.

-Lobelia laxiflora: Mexican Bush Lobelia
+Lobelia laxiflora: Mexican Lobelia

 Orange-red tubular flowers with yellow throats, 2" long.